BlueQuartzSoftware/DREAM3DSuperbuild/ReadMe.md

 For information on how to build a DREAM.3D SDK using the DREAM3D Superbuild on Mac OS X, please visit [Making an SDK (Linux)](docs/Making-an-SDK-(Linux).md).

 ## Resources ##

+General information is available at the [DREAM.3D home page](http://dream3d.bluequartz.net)

 Information on configuring and building DREAM.3D is found at: